Abdagon/health-ssi-2/README.md

 ## Architecture

-While the hackathon showcase made a few simplifications for timely implementation, the next proof of concept shall have a state of the art architecture:
+While the hackathon showcase made simplifications for timely implementation, the next proof of concept shall have a state of the art architecture:

 * Modular business logic components with APIs to issue and verify verifiable credentials
 * Simulations of practitioner and pharmacy systems with appropriate user interfaces